-DFA maintains that the proposal seeking only to eliminate double dipping (Proposal 1) does not go far enough in addressing their general concerns about performance standards for the system of orders, including the Upper Midwest order.
+DFA maintains that the proposal (Proposal 1) seeking only to eliminate double dipping does not go far enough in addressing their general concerns about performance standards for the system of orders, including the Upper Midwest order.
 The argument is troublesome.
 On one hand, DFA fundamentally asserts that performance standards are critical to the orderly marketing of milk and for determining those participants who are actually serving the fluid market, including the Order 30 market, stressing that only these participants should share in the benefits of the pool.
-At the same time, by their own testimony, DFA engages in the practice of double dipping, yet does not find double dipping disruptive to the orderly marketing of milk, even when such "distant" milk from California will rarely, if ever, again be shipped to pool plants, including distributing plants regulated by the order.
-This decision finds little logic in asking for a finding that no disorder results from allowing the simultaneous pooling of distant milk under California's State operated system and on Order 30, while at the same time asking for a finding that alternative performance standards are needed because of the disruptive effects to orderly marketing by pooling "distant" milk which does not consistently service the fluid market.
+At the same time, by their own testimony, DFA engages in the practice of double dipping, yet does not find double dipping disruptive to the orderly marketing of milk, even when such "distant" milk from California will rarely, if ever, again be shipped to pool plants, including that no disorder results from allowing the simultaneous pooling of distant milk under California's State operated system and on Order 30, while at the same time asking for a finding that alternative performance standards are needed because of the disruptive effects to orderly marketing by pooling "distant" milk which does not consistently service the fluid market.

 Pooling standards of milk orders, including Order 30, are intended to ensure that an adequate supply of milk is supplied to meet the Class I needs of the market and to provide the criteria for identifying those who are reasonably associated with the market for sharing in the Class I proceeds.
 Pooling standards of the order are represented in the Pool plant, Producer, and the Producer milk definitions of the order.
 Taken as a whole, these definitions set forth the criteria for pooling.
 Pooling standards should continue to be performance based in Order 30.
-This is the only viable basis for determining those eligible to share in the pool.
+This is the only basis viable for determining those eligible to share in the pool.
 It is primarily the additional revenue from the Class I use of milk that adds additional revenue, and it is reasonable to expect that only those producers who consistently supply the market's fluid needs should be the ones to share in the distribution of pool proceeds.